EDC Kit EDC Survival Kit – Ready To Go Survival

 (1) Storm Whistle Emergency Whistle

-This whistle creates a clear high frequency sound with a power rating 75% greater than other referee and safety whistles.
-Another cool feature of this whistle is that it can be heard under water, up to 50ft.
+This whistle creates a clear high-frequency sound with a power rating 75% greater than other referee and safety whistles.
+Another cool feature of this whistle is that it can be heard up to 50 feet under water.

-Not only will the S&W Extreme Ops knife provide a means to defend yourself against possible assailants, it also comes with a seat belt cutter and glass breaker for added functionality.
-As for zip ties, I can probably write a book on all the things they can accomplish, but the main application for an EDC Survival Kit is to fix/fasten gear and give you the ability to restrain someone who is a possible threat.
+Not only will the S&W Extreme Ops knife provide a means to defend yourself against possible assailants, but it also comes with a seat belt cutter and glass breaker for added functionality.
+As for zip ties, we could probably write a book on all the ways they are useful, but the main application in the EDC Survival Kit is to fix/fasten gear and give you the ability to restrain someone who poses a threat.

 (1) Smith & Wesson Tactical Ops Knife w/ belt cutter & glass breaker

 This knife comes personally recommended by Roman from RTGS.
 Its utilitarian features include a seatbelt cutter, glass breaker, and a razor sharp edge, making it ideal for personal protection and first responder functions.

 - Blade Length: 3.5″ (9.0 cm)

 Duct tape has so many uses; it would take a book to list all of the possibilities.
 Here’s a short list of things you can do with Gods gift to man…Duct tape!